qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 # Beacon3D RevH Normal Installation and Configuration Guide

+This install guide should work for all other Beacon models, but it is untested on those.
+The sample mounting model provided is also only tested for clearances using the RevH Normal Beacon module.

-**Last Updated:** _3PM US CST 24th Feb 2025_
+**Last Updated:** _3PM US CST 19th July 2025_

+***

-**NOTE 1 :** *All these configurations relate ONLY to using the Beacon in Contact mode on the Qidi Plus4 Printer*
+**NOTE 1 :**

+*All these configurations relate ONLY to using the Beacon in Contact mode on the Qidi Plus4 Printer*

+***

+**NOTE 2:**

-**NOTE 2:** *Power Loss Recovery does not work correctly yet when using the Beacon probe.
+*Power Loss Recovery does not work correctly yet when using the Beacon probe.
 I am working on a solution for this, but for now, do not expect to be able to safely resume prints after a power loss event.*

+***

+**NOTE 3:**

-**NOTE 3:** *This guide is primarly intended for use with the stock Qidi configs, or a lightly modified version of them, and also be actively using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.
+*This guide is primarly intended for use with the stock Qidi configs, or a lightly modified version of them, and also be actively using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.
 If you are trying to call native Klipper `BED_MESH_CALIBRATE ADAPTIVE=1...` instead of using the `KAMP/Adapative_Meshing.cfg` macro then there is a chance where the wrong bed mesh will be loaded.*

-This install guide should work for all other Beacon models, but it is untested on those.
-The sample mounting model provided is also only tested for clearances using the RevH Normal Beacon module.
+***

+**NOTE 4 (QIDIBOX):**

+I can confirm that the **QIDIBIX** 2.0 firmware update **DOES NOT**  break anything firmware wise for Beacon.
+Beacon still works (and Klippain 5.1.1 also still works for those using that).

+The 2.0 firmware update for Qidibox WILL over-write your pre-existing `printer.cfg` and `gcode_macro.cfg` config files though, but it does make automatic backups of your old config files.

+What you need to do here is to just redo the following Beacon configuration guide and manually patch the config files.
+Afterwards you should be up and running again.

+For those of you who just copy and pasted my original example configs, you will need to do that configuration manually until such time that I update those sample configs.

+*DO NOT copy and paste the sample configurations here if you have QIDIBOX installed until such time as I update them*

+***

 ## Quick Summary Guide